Bolts

 Oven Head Bolt

-Also known as a stove head bolt, oval binding head bolt or truss head bolt.
-It is designed for work with large diameter clearance holes in sheet metal.
+Also known as a stove head bolt, oval binding head bolt, or truss head bolt, this design is intended for use with large diameter clearance holes in sheet metal.

 Square Head Bolt

-Named after the shape of their head, were once the industry standard.
-Now, they’re primarily used for aesthetics, to create a rustic look on buildings.
+Named for its square-shaped head, square head bolts were once the industry standard.
+Today, they are primarily used for aesthetic purposes, especially for creating a rustic look on buildings.

 Anchor Bolt

-Used heavily in building and construction.
-Most often, anchor bolts are found embedded in concrete and 1) anchoring columns and supports to a foundation, or 2) securing traffic signal poles.
+Commonly used in building and construction, anchor bolts are typically embedded in concrete.
+They are crucial for anchoring columns and supports to foundations or securing traffic signal poles.

 U-Bolt